Main content

 -

-To consult this collection, readers must obtain written permission of either the current President or Executive Director of the American Musicological Society.
-The transcripts and written memoirs in this collection are open for research use, however, the media interviews (in boxes 2 and 3) are not available for public use.
+To consult this collection, researchers must obtain written permission of either the current President or Executive Director of the American Musicological Society.

 - Use Restrictions